 A. The 3-1-1 rule

-For every promotional message, send at least three messages with pure added value.
-Your prospect should be happy to open your emails, not feel hunted.
+For each promotional message, send at least three messages of pure added value.
+Your prospect should be glad to open your emails—not feel pursued.

 - Email open: +1 pt